 This means that leverage is a two-edged sword.
 So, you must use it with care.
 The possible profit and possible loss depend on how high your leverage is.
 This is why day traders should always use leverage with care.

 - Futures contracts

 - Contracts for difference

-In times past, only professional speculators and financial firms were involved in Day Trading Canada.
+In times past, only professional speculators and financial firms were involved in Trading.
 Things are different a great deal these days.
 The difference is made possible by the involvement of electronic trading platforms and this started in the 1990s.

 It is now possible for so many people to venture into day trading.
 You do not need to be a money bag before you can profit from it.
 All you need is just the right knowledge and a small amount of money.

 How expensive is Day Trading Canada?

 Day trading is a risky business.
 Be that as it may, it can be profitable for those who have the right knowledge and tools.
-The expensiveness of Day Trading Canada depends largely on each broker.
+The expensiveness of Day Trading depends largely on each broker.